Skip to main content

 Credit rating

-Any alternative repayment arrangement, missed payment data, participation in mortgage to rent scheme, voluntary surrender and repossession are reported to the Central Credit Register (CCR), as required by law, in the legitimate interests of PTSB and the CCR.
+Warning: We are obliged by law to report any alternative repayment arrangements, missed payments, participation in the Mortgage to Rent scheme, voluntary surrender and repossession to the Central Credit Register (CCR), in the legitimate interests of PTSB and the CCR.
 This may affect your future ability to borrow.

 Back to top